 August

-“Energy conservation process” pilot program launched to produce electrochemical separators for DoD energy systems at the institute.
+“Energy conservation process” pilot program launched to produce electrochemical separators for DoW energy systems at the institute.

 October, LIFT hosts A2M2X (Accelerating Advanced Materials and Manufacturing Exchange) conference to drive collaboration and advancement in materials science, manufacturing processes, systems engineering and talent development.